Paul Nassif & Wife Brittany Reveal Their Baby’s Gender: ‘It’s A Girl!’

 Brittany surprised her husband with a golfing gender reveal on Wednesday night.
 In the video posted to Instagram, Nassif hit the golf ball and it exploded into a cloud of pink smoke.
 He was a bit confused at first as he looked around for the color.

-Finally, the doctor spotted the powder on the ground next to where he hit the ball, and excitedly screamed, “Pink!
-It’s a girl!”
+Finally, the doctor spotted the powder on the ground next to where he hit the ball.

-Nassif expressed his excitement in the caption of the Instagram video, saying he can’t wait to meet his future daughter and asked fans to comment with ideas for female baby names.
-He also joked that he needed to brush up on his diaper changing skills.
+Nassif expressed his excitement in the caption of the Instagram video post, saying he can’t wait to meet his future daughter and asking fans to comment with ideas for baby names.
+He also joked that he needed to brush up on his diaper-changing skills.

 According to the E!
 News article, Nassif said that he “knew in his heart” that the baby would be a girl.
 This will be Nassif’s first daughter.

-“We have three boys and a boy dog…it was finally time to have a little girl,” Paul said.
+“We have three boys and a boy dog…it was finally time to have a little girl,” he said.
 “I’m so excited.
 My heart is racing right now and this is one of the best days.”

-Pattakos told the outlet she was thrilled about the news, but also a bit anxious about the new experience of becoming a mother.
+Pattakos told the outlet she was thrilled with the news but also a bit anxious about the new experience of becoming a mother.

 “I’m very excited,” Pattakos said.
 “I’m also a little nervous too, because it’s a different experience, something new, especially when your body’s changing.
 It’s amazing what your body can do.”

 The baby will be Pattakos’ first child and Nassif’s fourth.
-He is already a father to three boys with his ex-wife, Adrienne Maloof.
+He is already a father to three sons with his ex-wife, Adrienne Maloof.
 Pattakos is 14 weeks along in her pregnancy.

 Nassif announced the pregnancy on April 15 via an Instagram post of the sonogram image, adding a sweet caption, according to People Magazine.